btronquo/simple-git-webhook/README.md

 - Git command line available
 - Key ssh set on the repository settings
 - The repository is cloned and the branch name is set correctly
+- have a folder production/ with projects names like `production.myrepository`
+- have a folder preproduction/ with projects names like `preproduction.myrepository`

 ## How to ?
-- rename and modify WEBHOOK_KEY in the file .htaccess.example
+- copy `.htaccess.example`, fill with correct env token and rename it to `.htaccess`
+- copy `deployer.example.php`, fill with correct informations and rename it to `deployer.php`
-- add the same on the github repository settings > webhook
+- be sure to have the same token set on your github repository settings > webhook
-- upload the content
 - example with github: you can set a url like that (in settings > webhooks): `https://githook.yourdomain.com/deployer.php?name=myrepository`